oracle-livelabs/developer/rest-services-for-adb-appDevLive/rest-enable-objects/rest-enable-objects.md

     ![Cloud shell and cURL](./images/rest-46.png)

     You can test other values by changing the id variable.
-Valid combinations are the first character is a lowercase **a** through **f** and the second character can be *1* though **9**.
+Valid combinations are those with a lowercase first character of **a** through **f** and second character of **1** though **9**.
 Valid examples are a1, e9, d3, b6, etc.

 ## Task 3: Explore the OpenAPI View created by ORDS

-1. Start by going back to the module's main page.
+1. Return to the Module's main page.
 This can be done by clicking the module's name in the breadcrumbs in the upper left of the page.

     ![breadcrumbs in the upper left of the page](./images/rest-47.png)